Many student loan borrowers are torn between saving for retirement and paying down their student loans.

 This is my favorite student loan hack.

-Borrowers on IDR plans like IBR, PAYE and REPAYE can tweak their AGI to get lower payments by putting money in a retirement account.
+Borrowers on IDR plans like IBR, PAYE, and SAVE can lower their AGI —and their payments — by contributing to a retirement account.

 As most borrowers know, when IDR payments are calculated, the government usually uses your most recent tax return.
 The important number pulled from the tax return is the AGI or Adjusted Gross Income.
 A higher AGI means higher student loan payments, and a lower AGI likewise means lower monthly payments.